rubocop/ruby-style-guide/README.md

 * <a name="crlf"></a>
-  Use Unix-style line endings. (*BSD/Solaris/Linux/OS X users are covered by default, Windows users have to be extra careful.)
+  Use Unix-style line endings. (*BSD/Solaris/Linux/OS X users are covered by default)
 <sup>[[link](#crlf)]</sup>

-  * If you're using Git you might want to add the following configuration setting to protect your project from Windows line endings creeping in:

-    ```bash
-    $ git config --global core.autocrlf true
-    ```

 * <a name="no-semicolon"></a>
   Don't use `;` to separate statements and expressions.
 As a corollary - use one expression per line.
 <sup>[[link](#no-semicolon)]</sup>

   ```Ruby